brendangeck/semantic-release-kaniko/docs/configuration.md

 ### cacheRunLayers

 This flag enables caching of run layers.
-It is set to true by default.

 **.releaserc:**